mmcdan13/UFOS/README.md

 ## Summary

-While the webpage is interactive and changes alongside the user's input there are some limitations:
+While the webpage is interactive and changes alongside the user's input there are some limitations.
-- one drawback of the webpage is that the table can not have multiple filtering criteria for one column.
+- One drawback of the webpage is that the table can not have multiple filtering criteria for one column.
 For example, you can not see only the sightings that took place in Fresno and El Cajon (ie you cannot filter city for both Fresno and El Cajon).
   - For further development, I would recommend adding the capability for multiple filtering options per column.
--Another drawback of the webpage is that the data is outdated.
+- Another drawback of the webpage is that the data is outdated.
   - I would also recommend that:
     - the webpage be able to pull data from current sources
     - list when the data was last updated/refreshed